LucaCanali/sparkMeasure/README.md

     * metrics collection and processing can be at the Stage-level or Task-level.
 The user chooses which mode to use with the API.
     * metrics are can be buffered into memory for real-time reporting, or they can be dumped to an external system in the "flight recorder mode".
-    * supported external systems are File Systems supported by the Hadoop API, InfluxDB, and Apache Kafka.
+    * supported external systems are File Systems supported by the Hadoop API, InfluxDB, Apache Kafka, Prometheus Pushgateway.
 * Metrics are flattened and collected into local memory structures in the driver (ListBuffer of a custom case class).
-  * sparkMeasure in flight recorder mode with InfluxDB sink and Apache Kafka do not buffer, but rather write the collected metrics directly
+  * sparkMeasure in flight recorder mode when using one between the InfluxDB sink, Apache Kafka sink, and Prometheus Pushgateway sink, does not buffer, but rather writes the collected metrics directly
 * Metrics processing:
   * metrics can be aggregated into a report showing the cumulative values for each metric
   * aggregated metrics can also be returned as a Scala Map or Python dictionary